Joseph Browning Paintings Header

 My brother Christopher and I had recently taken a wonderful trip to Yosemite and I took a photo of him that he loved, so he asked if I would paint a picture from it for him.
 I was happy to indulge myself again with some straight up realism based on a photograph.
 The granite and water and trees in the photo allowed me to be somewhat loose with my brushwork which was not that different from how I worked in lot of my abstract paintings, so it was fun for me to see how closely abstraction and realism reside next to each other while working on this painting.

-Making art that is based on real life or photo-realistic life always reminds me of when I was a kid teaching myself how to accurately draw the house across the street from where we lived in San Francisco.
+Making art that is based on real life or photo-realistic life always reminds me of when I was 8 years old teaching myself how to accurately draw the house across the street from where we lived in San Francisco.
 It was very hard learning how to visually measure the defining lines of the building while taking into account the perspective angles and then to draw those lines on paper and have them represent what I was looking at.
-At the time it was the hardest thing I had ever attempted doing, even though I had already drawn so many non-representational pictures beforehand.
+At the time it was the hardest thing I had ever attempted doing, even though I had already drawn so many imaginative pictures beforehand.
 When I finally nailed the pencil drawing and then drew over the pencil with a black ink pen and showed it to my mother, I felt like a king.
 And for some crazy reason I decided to keep practicing drawing from life and sweating it out until it slowly became easier, as if I knew it would somehow pay off over time.

 Joseph Browning Paintings 057